 • Wear comfortable, loose fitting clothing

-• For shoulders or hand surgery, wear a button up shirt
+• For shoulder or hand surgery, wear a button-up shirt

 • Instructions personalized for you will be provided at the time of discharge